-I've done quite a few make up related posts on the blog, like this one and this one.
-And in them I've mentioned the brushes I use, but I've never gone into full detail.
+I've done quite a few make up related posts on the blog, and in them I've mentioned the brushes I use, but I've never gone into full detail.
 Makeup brushes are not the most interesting thing in the world of beauty, but most of us use them everyday.
 So I figured I'd go through my small makeup brush collection and talk about which ones I love, the ones I've used a few times, and the ones I haven't touched.

 The Everyday Essentials